What you need for Scottish Winter Climbing

 Goggles - a pair with clear or yellow lens are essential if the weather is foul.

-Sunglasses - you'll wear them more often than you think, especially if you climb in the Cairngorms!
+Sunglasses - you'll wear them more often than you think - I promise!

 Hands - getting the right gloves for winter climbing can be expensive, confusing, and take a while to perfect.
 I personally find the following works for me.
 I also find thin liner gloves to be of limited use.
 If you are on a budget two pairs of insulated leather work gloves (from a hardware store) and a pair of Dachstein mitts would be a good start.
 Remember fit is everything, make sure you try gloves on before you buy.

 A mid weight pair of windproof liner gloves - for the walk in, especially if you use walking poles.
-Something like the Rab VR Glove is perfect
+Something like the Rab VR Glove is perfect.
+If I'm not using sticks I'll shove my hands in my pockets.

 Two pairs of insulated gloves - gauntlet designs, with leather palms, and a waterproof liner are best.
-Alpkit Shuga, ME Guide, and ME Couloir are all great.
+ME Guide, and ME Couloir are great.

 Mitts - If your hands get cold mitts are unbeatable.
 I always have a pair in the bottom of my bag.
 A pair with a pile lining will keep your hands warm.
 Dachstein mitts are cheap and light.
 If you do suffer from particularly cold hards, it is well worth having a pair of chemical hand warmers in your bag.